20 great parks, 20 great outings

 Local parks boast beaches, rainforests, art, pools - even domino tourneys.
 Choose your own adventure with our South Florida park picks.

-From suburb to city to ocean strip, Miami parks offer natives and tourists the chance to explore tropical life, relax in nature or try something new.
+From suburb to city to ocean strip, Miami and Broward parks offer natives and tourists the chance to explore tropical life, relax in nature or try something new.
 The local park scene boasts sunny beaches, exotic rainforests, modern art, lush mangroves, water sports, and even intense domino games.
 There's something for everyone: outdoor or indoor, on ocean or land.

 Below are our 20 favorite park picks.
 Click on the links for more information about each park's special features, location, hours and more.